kudobuilder/operators/repository/confluent-schema-registry/docs/v1.0/security.md

 # Security

-The Confluent Schema Registry service supports native transport **encryption**, **authentication**, and **authorization** mechanisms to connect with Kafka’s brokers configured for secured connections.
+The KUDO Confluent Schema Registry service supports Confluent Schema Registry's native transport **encryption** mechanism to connect with Kafka’s brokers configured for secured connections.
 The service provides automation and orchestration to simplify the use of these important features.
-For more information on Confluent Schema Registry’s security while connecting with Kafka Brokers over secured connections, read the [security](https://docs.confluent.io/current/kafka/encryption.html#sr) section of official Confluent Schema Registry documentation.
+For more information on Confluent Schema Registry’s security, read the [security](https://docs.confluent.io/current/schema-registry/security/index.html) section of official Confluent Schema Registry documentation.

 ## Encryption